 Multi-RAT networking is vulnerable to congested regions in the network and interference.
 This is because there can be issues with the algorithms that are used to select the radio technologies that are used, especially if large numbers of devices need to gain internet access.
 Access point/gateway availability is essential, as this is where all networking technologies obtain internet access.
 Key limitations in multi-RAT networks include:

-- access point (or gateway) availability
+- Access point (or gateway) availability

-- distance to the nearest access point
+- Distance to the nearest access point

-- the load experienced at the access point
+- Load experienced at the access point

 The routine use of cellular networking technology in these networks makes any need for retransmissions expensive and energy inefficient.
 But by integrating other networking technologies they can achieve communication using multiple shorter, cheaper low-energy hops between relay nodes, rather than one long-distance point-to-point cellular transmission.